Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 Hyperacusis can occur independently of tinnitus, but most often, these conditions are connected.
 In fact, hyperacusis is present in approximately 80% of severe tinnitus cases [1].

-Hyperacusis and tinnitus distress levels are closely linked:
+Hyperacusis and tinnitus severity levels are closely linked:

 - 8 Times More Likely: Individuals with moderate hyperacusis are about 8 times more likely to experience high levels of distress from tinnitus compared to those without hyperacusis.